Clayton Thorson: Houston Gamblers

-On February 22, 2022, Thorson was selected by the Houston Gamblers in the 2022 USFL Draft.
+On February 22, 2022, Thorson was selected by the Houston Gamblers of the United States Football League (USFL) in the 2022 USFL draft.
 He was named the team's starting quarterback, even though he showed inconsistent play in the first two contests, while throwing 4 interceptions.
 On June 2, he was transferred to the inactive/injured reserve roster with an elbow injury.
 He started in the first seven games of the season, completing 57% of his passes for 987 yards, 10 passing touchdowns, 71 rushing yards, one rushing touchdown and 7 interceptions.
 At the time of his injury, he was the league's leader in passing touchdowns.
 He was replaced with Kenji Bahar.
 On January 5, 2023, Thorson was released by the Gamblers.

-Statistics
+Professional statistics

 Personal life

 Thorson and his wife, Audrey, have been married since June 2018.